lcmpbll/count-by/README.md

 ## Description

 _This webpage can take input from a user to count up to a the inputted number by increments of a second inputted number.
-It will out put all the numbers that come in between while not going over the count to total. _
+It will out put all the numbers that come in between while not going over the count to total._

 ## Setup/Installation Requirements

-* _Clone the git repository github.com/lcmpbll/count-by.git to your desktop_
+* _Clone the git repository github.com/lcmpbll/count-by to your desktop_
 * _Navigate to the top level of the directoy._
 * _Open index.html in your browser._